A mathematical treatment of bank monitoring incentives: Optimal contracting

 is maximal at the chosen value of $\gamma _{j}$.
-Of course, it is not clear at all whether such a value exists.
-Nonetheless, we will prove that this heuristic approach can be proven rigorously, and that our maximality assumption has a clear economic meaning.
+Of course, it is not clear whether such a value exists.
+This heuristic approach can be proven rigorously, and that the maximality assumption will be clarified.

+\begin{property} Payments are made to the bank only when its continuation utility reaches a threshold $\gamma _{j}$ satisfying $v^{\prime }(\gamma _{j})=-1$. \end{property}

+The economic interpretation is as follows.
+Under the assumed concavity of the continuation function, its slope $v_{j}^{\prime }(u_{j})$ is strictly above $-1$ as long as total utility $u+v_{j}(u)$\ fails to be maximized.
+Put differently, it is less expensive for investors to allow for an increase in the bank's continuation payoff, which costs them $ v_{j}^{\prime }(u_{j})$, than paying the bank right away, which costs them $ -1$.
+Compensating the bank with a higher continuation utility rather than cash implies that payments are deferred ($\delta =0$).
+If no default incurs, the bank's continuation payoff $u$ keeps increasing as the time set for the resumption of payments gets closer and closer.
+It eventually reaches the optimum level $\gamma _{j}$ (unless a default interrupts the process), at which point the bank is paid.
+To this extent, the state variable $u$ can be interpreted as a measure of performance, with the derivation showing that the optimal compensation scheme must be based on performance.

-\textbf{Step $\mathrm{(ii)}$} We next turn to the liquidation decision, one finds as first-order condition with respect to $\theta $
+\textbf{Step $\mathrm{(ii)}$} We next turn to the liquidation decision.
+One finds as first-order condition with respect to $\theta $:

-Once again, if $v_{j-1}$ is concave, the above inequality ( \ref{FOC theta eq}) is always verified.
+Once again, if $v_{j-1}$ is concave, the above inequality (\ref{FOC theta eq} ) is always verified.
 This means that the function

-is non-decreasing, which implies that the optimal $\theta$ corresponds to its upper bound.
+is non-decreasing, which implies that the optimal $\theta $ corresponds to its upper bound.
+There are then two cases: